Skip to content

 • Use a sunshade – available for your windscreen, they can help keep the heat from the sun out of your car.
 They are readily available online or any shops that sell car accessories

 • Have your air-con serviced – maintaining your car’s air conditioning helps keep it running more efficiently.
 This means it will be more effective at cooling your car down.
 Many garages should be able to service our air conditioning.
-You should always consult your car’s handbook to see how often this should be done
+You should consult your car’s handbook to see how often this should be done

 • Cover your seats – darker colours absorb more heat and unfortunately, most cars come with black seats that will heat up.
 If you haven’t got lighter colour seats consider fitting paler coloured seat covers or covering your seat with a lighter towel that will stop it getting so hot